weingaunity/iotb/doc/scripting.md

-name           | name passed by http request or thing call value          | value passed by the http request or thing call handled as JSON object valueraw       | raw request-body of the http POST-request from           | caller thingname when caller is a thing unixtime       | value with the current unix time in milliseconds sessionuser    | current logged in iotbroker user name (action=="http" only)
+name           | name passed by http request or thing call value          | value passed by the http request or thing call handled as JSON object valueraw       | raw request-body of the http POST-request requestquery   | a dictonary object that contains all request query fields (except keytoken) from           | caller thingname when caller is a thing unixtime       | value with the current unix time in milliseconds sessionuser    | current logged in iotbroker user name (action=="http" only)